openhwgroup/core-v-mcu-cli-test/README.md

 ## Emulation bitsream
-Bistreams compatible with the Nexys A7-100T can be found at: http://downloads.openhwgroup.org/
+Bitsreams compatible with the Nexys A7-100T can be found at: http://downloads.openhwgroup.org/

 ## Peripheral support